-The SESUTMC connection module needs to be linked to the UTM application if, as recommended, no library was specified for SESAM/SQL in the DATABASE statement when KDCROOT was generated, see also the "Recommendations" on page 400.
+The SESUTMC connection module needs to be linked to the UTM application if, as recommended, no library was specified for SESAM/SQL in the DATABASE statement when KDCROOT was generated, see also the "Recommendations".

 If the CALL DML interface is sorted, the SESORT connection module has to be linked to the UTM application.